Active Directory Reporting

 Easy to use Active Directory Reports for Security and Compliance

-The Active Directory Pro Reporting Tool makes it easy for administrators to report on objects in their Active Directory domain.
-This Powerful GUI tool contains over 200 pre-built AD reports that can be customized and automated.
+An easy-to-use Active Directory reporting tool to gain visibility into your users, groups, computers, permissions, GPOs and more.
+This Powerful GUI tool contains over 200 pre-built AD reports that can be customized, automated and exported to csv, excel or PDF.
 Get users last logon date, bad password attempts, nested groups, find users with local admin rights, recently created and modified user accounts, find users with old passwords, find empty groups, unused GPOs and much more.
 The AD Pro Toolkit contains the following AD reporting categories:

 Active Directory User Reports